gcpdev/xpshacl/README.md

     pip install -r requirements.txt
     ```

-4. Add a `.env` file to the root folder containing your API keys (won't be committed to any repo):
+4. Add a `.env` file to the root folder containing your API keys (this won't be committed to any repo):

     ```bash
     OPENAI_API_KEY=xxxxxxxxx